The deadline for Proposals has expired.

-Basic architectural decision-making for the application of parallelized software
+- Basic architectural decision-making for the application of parallelized software

 - Modern programming models and parallel strategies, such as actors, agents, Software Transactional Memory, MapReduce, DataFlow, but also reactive, aynchronous and functional programming

 - Well established multithreading and sync mechanisms

 - Design patterns for parallel and concurrent programming

-	- Parallel accelerators such as GPUs/co-processors (key words: heterogenous computing, CUDA, OpenCL, OpenGL, OpenMP, OpenGL, OpenACC, C++ AMP, DirectX, Mantle, Xeon Phi)
+- Parallel accelerators such as GPUs/co-processors (key words: heterogenous computing, CUDA, OpenCL, OpenGL, OpenMP, OpenGL, OpenACC, C++ AMP, DirectX, VULKAN, Xeon Phi)

 - Experiences with widespread programming platforms such as Java, .NET, and C/C++, including dedicated libraries

-	- Experiences in languages such as Ada, Erlang, F#, Fortran, Go, Scala, Clojure, Groovy and others
+- Experiences in languages such as Ada, Clojure, Erlang, F#, Fortran, Go, Groovy, Python, Rust und Scala and others

 - Experiences with DSLs (Domain Specific Languages) for parallel programming